-In order to carry out this policy, ILNAS benefits notably from the support of the Economic Interest Group: Agence pour la Normalisation et l'Économie de la Connaissance (ANEC GIE - Standardization Department).
+In order to carry out this policy, ILNAS benefits notably from the support of the standardization department of the Economic Interest Group Agence pour la Normalisation et l'Économie de la Connaissance (ANEC GIE).

-This standards analysis is intended to serve as a practical tool to discover the latest standardization developments in space-related technologies, with the ultimate objectives to offer national stakeholders guidance for applying these standards and for a potential future involvement in the standards development process, and allow them to benefit from the services provided by ILNAS at the national level regarding technical standardization.
+This new standards analysis is intended to serve as a practical tool to discover the latest standardization developments in space-related technologies, with the ultimate objectives to offer national stakeholders guidance for applying these standards, for a potential future involvement in the standards development process, and allow them to benefit from the services provided by ILNAS at the national level regarding technical standardization.